biblys/biblys-data-server/README.md

 ### DEV
 * Added a controller to get all books on GET /books/
+* Only admin users can create other users

 ### 0.2.0 (2016-03-25)
 * Book title and ean property are now required